-Digital representation of Luminary team member faces
+Digital Luminary faces

 GDPR is here, but what does that mean for us Aussies?